 Whether you choose Early Decision, Early Action or Regular Decision, you can apply through the SLU applicant portal or through the Common Application.
 There is no application fee to apply for undergraduate admission to Saint Louis University.

 For Early Action or Regular Decision applicants, applications that remain incomplete for 30 days or longer will have an admission decision made with GPA only, as long as an official transcript has been received.
 Merit scholarships are awarded with GPA only.
 We still recommend you submit your standardized test score if you intended to do so.

 If you indicated a suspension or felony conviction on your application for admission in any application path, your application may be deferred for a more thorough review by the admission committee.

-Admitted students have until May 1 to decide to confirm their attendance at the University.
 If a student is denied admission in Early Decision or Early Action, then the process ends and they cannot apply later during the Regular Decision process.
 Deferred decisions will be released in February.
-If admitted, students should reply to the offer by paying their $500 enrollment deposit by May 1.
+If admitted, students should reply to the offer by paying their $500 enrollment deposit.
 Students who are denied admission to the University may choose to attend another two-year or four-year institution for one or two years and then apply to Saint Louis University as a transfer student.